CanonicalLtd/maas-docs/en/manage-backup.md

 ### PostgreSQL export

-This procedure assumes the region and rack controllers are on the same machine, that MAAS is installed on Ubuntu 16.04 LTS (Xenial) and restoration will be to identical hardware, including the network configuration.
+This procedure assumes the region and rack controllers are on the same machine, that MAAS is installed on Ubuntu 18.04 LTS (Bionic) and restoration will be to identical hardware, including the network configuration.

 To backup your PostgreSQL database to a file called `dump.sql` in your home